 - Pick your tea.

 There is a list of teas on the same menu and select whichever one you like best.
 Black tea is the usual tea that’s traditionally had with afternoon tea.
-Earl Grey and English Breakfast are good options.
+Earl Grey and English breakfast tea are good options.

 - Tea will come out first.